AllStarLink/ASL3-Manual/docs/adv-topics/parrotmode.md

 ### Parrot Disabled
 Parroting is disabled by default (`parrotmode = 0`), unless it is specifically enabled.
 As such, by default the parrot enable and parrot disable COP commands will have no effect.

-However, even if Parrot Mode is disabled, the [Parrot Once By Command](#parrot-once-by-command) mode is still available.
+However, even if Parrot Mode is disabled the [Parrot Once By Command](#parrot-once-by-command) mode is still available.

-### Parrot On Command
+### Parrot Enabled
 This mode allows two COP commands (`cop,21`, `cop,22`) to be used to enable and disable Parrot Mode, respectively.
 Once Parrot Mode is enabled, then all received signals will be echoed back until Parrot Mode is disabled.
 To select this mode, the value for `parrotmode` should be set to `1` in the [`Node Number Stanza`](../config/rpt_conf.md#node-number-stanza):

 ```